 March 5: Tselina-D (Kosmos-1633)

 April 13: The first Zenit-2 rocket lifts off from Baikonur.
-Due to the problems with the controller of the propellant consumption on the second stage of the rocket, its engine run out of fuel and prematurely shot down at T+400 seconds.
+Due to problems with the controller of the propellant consumption on the second stage of the rocket, its engine run out of fuel and prematurely shot down at T+400 seconds.
 (67) The payload did not reach the orbit and the launch was not announced at the time.

 The rocket carried EPN 03.0694 payload equivalent, representing general dimensions, shape, weight and the center of gravity of the Tselina-2 spacecraft.
 To measure sound and vibration loads during the launch, the EPNs carried acustic sensors and vibration accelerometers.
 A separate set of accelerometers also tracked the process of payload fairing jettison.
 The EPN also carried hardware to measure orbit parameters.

 May 30: The Proton rocket launched the second Tselina-2 spacecraft announced as Kosmos-1656.

-June 21: The Zenit-2 rocket blasted off from Baikonur, however its second stage shot down prematurely.
+June 21: The Zenit-2 rocket lifts off from Baikonur, however its second stage shot down prematurely.
 Some fragments from this launch reached the orbit, however the launch was not announced at the time.
 (67) The rocket carried EPN 03.0694 payload equivalent, representing the Tselina-2 spacecraft.

 July 9: Tselina D (Kosmos-1666)

 Aug.
 8: Tselina D (Kosmos-1674)

 Oct.
 22: The Zenit-2 launched successfully.
 The rocket carried EPN 03.0694 payload equivalent, representing the Tselina-2 spacecraft.
 The payload was announced as Kosmos-1697.